seidelj/uchicago_pgg/README.md

 PROFESSIONAL_CHOICES
 ```

-2. In models.py the Class Player defines several instance fields prefixed with a `q_`.
+2. In models.py the Python class 'Player' defines several instance fields prefixed with a `q_`.
 Change the verbose_name attribute as necessary.

 #### Risk
-1. In the models.py, the class Player contains the following variables.
+1. In the models.py, the Python class Player contains the following variables.

 ```
     GAMBLES = (